The idea that you can “catch” leukemia probably seems crazy to most people…

 Misdiagnoses alarmingly common

 These days many doctors are not up to speed on the risk of fungal infections.
-Most any infection is automatically treated with antibiotics.
+Most any infection is automatically treated with antibiotics—which do nothing against many fungal infections and in some cases, make them worse.
 Besides, sending you through the surgery-chemo-radiation protocol is very lucrative for the medical industry.

 One study showed that the diagnoses of 27 “cancer” patients were, after careful examination, changed from lung cancer to fungal lung infection instead.
-Cancer mimics fungal infections, and looks the same on x-rays.
+Cancer symptoms often mimic those of fungal infections and appear the same on x-rays.